 - Diocesan Family School Building Levy (DFSBL)

-In 2017 the full rate diocesan tuition fees will be:
+These are set each year by the Bishop.
+In 2018 the full rate diocesan tuition fees are:

-In 2017, the family discount on full rate diocesan tuition fees will be:
+In 2018, the family discount on full rate diocesan tuition fees are:

 - 1 child family 0% - full rate to be applied